Graduate Funding Information

 • Each scholarship has its own payment procedures and timelines.
 Please check the terms of your scholarship.

 University of Toronto Fellowship (UTF) Recipients:

 • If your graduate funding letter indicates that you will be receiving UTF, you can expect to receive the fellowship in three installments.
-The September installment is normally processed in mid-September, and is issued directly to you.
-Your second and third installments will be paid to you in January and May.
+The September installment is normally processed in mid-September (half of your UTF), and is issued directly to you.
+Your second and third installments will be paid to you in January and May (each installment is a quarter of your total UTF).
 Your UTF Tuition will directly pay your tuition, half in September and half in January.

-• Up to 190 hours of TA income will be included in your funding package.
-Any amount you work above 190 hours (for example, in the summer sessions as a TA or course instructor) can increase your income above the minimum funding package.
+• Up to 180 hours of TA income will be included in your funding package.
+Any amount you work above 180 hours (for example, in the summer sessions as a TA or course instructor) can increase your income above the base funding package.

 • TA income is employment income.
 Employment income is paid monthly, on the 28th of each month.
 Your TA letter of offer will outline your total hours and number of installments you can expect.
 You can check your pay stubs online.